Backup withholding Resident and nonresident withholding

-Backup withholding is a type of income tax withheld on specific income types when the payee fails to:
+Backup withholding is a type of income tax withheld on specific income types when a payee fails to:

-- Provide the payer a verifiable taxpayer identification number (TIN).
+- Provide the payer a correct taxpayer identification number (TIN)

-- Fails to certify exemption from backup withholding.
+- Fails to certify they are not subject to backup withholding

 Certain payees are exempt, such as government entities and tax-exempt organizations.
 For a complete list, refer to IRS Form W-9.

 Prevent backup withholding

 To stop backup withholding, the payee will need to correct the reason they became subject to backup withholding.